This is the best homemade pizza sauce. It’s bright and tangy and so easy to make with just 5 ingredients!

 Today I’m sharing my favorite homemade pizza sauce, AKA The Best Homemade Pizza Sauce.

-I never use the phrase “the best” in my recipe titles because how do you decide which version of a recipe is best?
+I almost never use the phrase “the best” in my recipe titles because how do you decide which version of a recipe is best?
 Is it the perfectly delicious recipe you use all the time, or is it the slightly better-tasting version that has so many extra steps that you made it once and never again, or is it the version you grab pre-made at the store that gives you a night off cooking?

 So I’m breaking my no “the best” recipe titles rule because this sauce really is the best.

 It’s SO tangy and just a tiny bit sweet and garlicky and perfect.
 It packs a ton of flavor, so when you use it on pizza or in calzone it doesn’t get lost under all that cheese or dough.

 And I guarantee you, once the sauce is done, you will want to eat it with a spoon.

 - 28-ounce can crushed tomatoes: I like to use crushed tomatoes in the recipe (this is my preferred brand), but diced or whole will also work.
 To use diced or whole tomatoes, pulse them with an immersion blender or in a blender or food processor until the tomatoes are the texture of chunky salsa.